markets/awesome-ruby/README.md

 ## Web Crawling

 * [anemone](https://github.com/chriskite/anemone) - Ruby library and CLI for crawling websites.
+* [kimurai](https://github.com/vfreefly/kimurai) - Kimurai is a modern web scraping framework written in Ruby which works out of box with Headless Chromium/Firefox, PhantomJS, or simple HTTP requests and allows to scrape and interact with JavaScript rendered websites
 * [LinkThumbnailer](https://github.com/gottfrois/link_thumbnailer) - Ruby gem that generates thumbnail images and videos from a given URL.
 Much like popular social website with link preview.
 * [Mechanize](https://github.com/sparklemotion/mechanize) - Mechanize is a ruby library that makes automated web interaction easy.
 * [MetaInspector](https://github.com/jaimeiniesta/metainspector) - Ruby gem for web scraping purposes.